-Raman spectroscopy is one of the most universal analytical techniques that allow for determination of the chemical composition of the analyzed material.
-It is based on the phenomenon of non-elastic scattering of monochromatic light.
-The energy of the non-elastically scattered light is different from the energy of incident light.
-The recorded energy change can be presented as a Raman spectrum characteristic of a given substance.
+Raman spectroscopy is one of the most versatile analytic techniques used to determine the chemical composition of the studied material.
+The basis for this technique is non-elastic scattering of monochromatic light.
+The energy of non-elastically scattered light is different than the energy of the incident light.
+The recorded change in energy may be presented as a Raman spectrum characteristic for the given substance.

-- Determination of chemical composition of the tested material by comparison with spectra of reference substances
+- Determination of chemical composition of the studied material based on comparison with reference substance spectra

-- Measurements within the scope of imaging of various substance distribution in tablets (spatial resolution up to 200–300 nm)
+- Measurements within the scope of imaging of distribution of chosen substances in tablets (spatial resolution up to 200–300 nm)

-- Measurements of chemical substances allowing for differentiation of various polymorphic forms
+- Measurements of chemical compounds to allow discrimination of their polymorphic forms

 Additionally, the Raman spectrometer may be used for:

-- Medical substance testing for active substance analysis, determination of the degree of crystallization, the appearance of the crystal walls and presence of defects such as grooves or cracks.
+- Test medicinal substances for active substance distribution, determination of crystallization degree and presence of defects such as inclusions or breaks

-- Characteristics of components of paint layers (pigments, fillers, adhesives)
+- Characterize the components of painting layers (pigments, fillers, adhesives)

 Scanning electron microscopy

-- Imaging of conductive and non-conductive samples in high and low vacuum
+- Imaging of conductive and non-conductive samples in high and variable vacuum conditions